scikit-hep/iminuit/doc/contribute.rst

    make doc
    <your-web-browser> doc/_build/html/index.html

 If you change the public interface of iminuit, you should run the integration tests in addition to iminuits internal tests.
-The integration tests will download and install some major consumers of iminuit to check their tests, to see that iminuit does not break them.
+The integration tests will download and install consumers of iminuit to check their tests.
+This allows us to see that iminuit does not break them.

 .. code-block:: bash

     make integration

+Ideally, the integration tests should never fail because of iminuit, because breaking changes in the public interface should be detected by our own unit tests.
+If you find a problem during integration, *you should add new tests to iminuit* which will detect this problem in the future without relying on others!

 Maintainers that prepare a release, should run: